mieubrisse/personal-writing/an-efficient-writing-system/post.md

 ---
-title: "An Efficient Technical Writing System"
+title: "An Efficient Writing System"
 subtitle: "Steal my system and feel like you're flying"
 ---